floragunncom/search-guard-docs/_content/_docs_kibana/kibana_customize_login.md

 kibana_customize_login.jpg" style="width: 40%" class="md_image"/>
 </p>

-You can use `sg_frontend_config` to customize the login page.
+You can use `sg_frontend_authc` to customize the login page.
 Such a configuration can look like this:

 ```yaml
 default: